 White Sapote (Multi-Grafted)

-Casimiroa edulis & Casimiroa tetrameric
+Casimiroa edulis & Casimiroa tetrameria

 Multi grafted with the following varieties: ‘Chris’, ‘Kampong’, ‘Sue Belle', 'Vista' and an unknown variety.

-Only eat when perfectly ripe and very soft.
-Flesh a custard like texture.
-Flavour from mild to banana-like to peach to pear to vanilla.
-Generally eaten fresh, but also used in desserts, smoothies or milkshakes, or infused for a calming tea.
+The fruit contains large seeds which should not be eaten as they contain toxins.
+Only eat the fruit when perfectly ripe and very soft.
+The flesh has a custard-like texture.
+Flavour varies from mild to banana-like to peach to pear to vanilla.
+Generally eaten fresh, but also used in desserts, smoothies or milkshakes.
 Very high in sugars and low in acids.

-Tree maintenance
+Tree Provenance

-Casimiroa edulis & Casimiroa tetrameric
+Casimiroa edulis & Casimiroa tetrameria

 Multi grafted with the following varieties: ‘Chris’, ‘Kampong’, ‘Sue Belle', 'Vista' and an unknown variety.

-Only eat when perfectly ripe and very soft.
-Flesh a custard like texture.
-Flavour from mild to banana-like to peach to pear to vanilla.
-Generally eaten fresh, but also used in desserts, smoothies or milkshakes, or infused for a calming tea.
+The fruit contains large seeds which should not be eaten as they contain toxins.
+Only eat the fruit when perfectly ripe and very soft.
+The flesh has a custard-like texture.
+Flavour varies from mild to banana-like to peach to pear to vanilla.
+Generally eaten fresh, but also used in desserts, smoothies or milkshakes.
 Very high in sugars and low in acids.

-Tree maintenance
+Tree Provenance

 - Take care to locate the graft points before commencing any pruning.